 Linear trend lines were added (using MS-Excel) to see if there is a positive trend in the number of homes sold, and the number of homes sold year over year does appear to be increasing both in the local area and the larger county.

-It’s a little easier to see if we look at the data broken out by quarter.
+It’s a little easier to see if we look at the data broken down by quarter.
 As can be seen in the charts below, the trends for each quarter individually are generally improving,

-significant increases in the average DOM’s for the last two quarters in both the local area and larger county, the data indicate that the trend over the past 5 years is generally for shorter times to sell homes which is great news for sellers.
+Although there were significant increases in the average DOM for the last two quarters in both the local area and larger county, the data indicates that the trend over the past 5 years is generally for shorter times to sell homes which is great news for sellers.